wp-plugins/itro-popup/readme.txt

 4. Enjoy

 == Frequently Asked Questions ==
+= How can i close the preview? =
+Simply press ESC button on your keyboard.

 = How can i have a preview of my settings? =
 Select in the section "Decide where the popup will be displayed" "Any pages", remember to save options than click on the "Preview" button.